skjelinottosen/CurrencyConverter/README.md

 # CurrencyConverter
-CurrencyConverter is project to learn more about React.js and fecting data from an API.
+CurrencyConverter is project to learn more about React.js and fetching data from an API.

 The project uses following techniques: